mysterious-coding/base_entranced/README.md

 * Fixed Bryar pistol not having unlimited ammo.
 * Changes to `g_allowVote` are now announced to the server.
 * Fixed `/flourish` not working with gun equipped.
+* You can no longer switch teams in the moment after you died, or while being gripped by a Rancor.
 * You can no longer be `/forceteam`ed to the same team you are already on (prevents admin abusing forced selfkill).
 * Fixed a bug with `/forceteam`/`/specall`/`/randomteams`/`/randomcapts`/auto inactivity timeout not working on dead players.
 * Fixed jumping on breakable objects with the `thin` flag not breaking them as a result of Sil's base_enhanced code.